TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters: The RV Cold Jupiter sample

 \section{The RV Cold Jupiter sample}

-The sample used in this work is drawn from the NASA Exoplanet Archive (NEA, \citealt{Christiansen:2025}; retrieved on Nov.\ 16, 2025).
+The sample used in this work is drawn from the NASA Exoplanet Archive (NEA, \citealt{Christiansen:2025}; retrieved on Nov.\ 16, 2025), {and we adopt the parameters with \texttt{default} label}.
 We select cold Jupiters satisfying the following criteria: \begin{enumerate}[topsep=1pt, parsep=1pt] \item The host has no known stellar companions, as indicated by the NEA label \texttt{sy\_snum}.
-This is to remove binaries or multi-star systems as they may complicate the transit search and analysis. \item The host is a Sun-like main-sequence star, defined to have a stellar mass in the range $0.6\,M_\odot < M_\star < 1.4\,M_\odot$ and a stellar radius below $2\,R_\odot$.
+This is to remove binaries or multi-star systems {because} they may complicate the transit search and analysis, {as well as the interpretation of any observed SE--CJ correlation in the context of planetary formation and dynamical evolution.} \item The host is a Sun-like main-sequence star, defined to have a stellar mass in the range $0.6\,M_\odot < M_\star < 1.4\,M_\odot$ and a stellar radius below $2\,R_\odot$.
 For a few entries that do not have values for stellar mass or radius, we manually checked their status based on the discovery papers.
-Focusing on Sun-like main-sequence hosts allow us to have direct comparisons with previous studies. \item The discovery method for the planet is ``Radial Velocity''. \item The planet is qualified as a cold Jupiter, defined to have a minimum mass in the range $0.3\,M_{\rm J} < M_{\rm p}\sin i < 20\,M_{\rm J}$, orbital period $P > 300\,{\rm d}$, and semi-major axis $a < 10\,{\rm au}$. \item The planet is not discovered as part of follow-up observations of transiting systems.
+Focusing on Sun-like main-sequence hosts allow us to have direct comparisons with previous studies. \item The discovery method for the planet is ``Radial Velocity''. \item The planet is qualified as a cold Jupiter, defined to have a minimum mass in the range $0.3\,M_{\rm J} < M_{\rm p}\sin i < 20\,M_{\rm J}$, \footnote{{We adopt the \texttt{pl\_bmassj} parameter, which represents the true mass if available, or the minimum mass ($M\sin i$) otherwise.}} orbital period $P > 300\,{\rm d}$, and semi-major axis $a < 10\,{\rm au}$. \item The planet is not discovered as part of follow-up observations of transiting systems.
 This is achieved by excluding systems with any of the following keywords in the name: WASP, HAT, Kepler, TOI, TIC, K2, KELT, and CoRoT. \item The planet has no hot ($P < 10\,{\rm days}$) or warm ($10\,{\rm d} < P < 300\,{\rm d}$) Jupiter companions ($m\sin i>0.3\,M_{\rm J}$).
-Similar to the previous criterion, the cold Jupiters beyond HJ or WJ orbits may have been detected through targeted follow-up rather than blind searches. \item The host star has TESS SPOC light curves, and there are no bright ($\Delta m_G<5$\,mag) contaminants within the TESS aperture according to Gaia DR3 \citep{Gaia_cal:2023}.
+Similar to the previous criterion, the cold Jupiters beyond HJ or WJ orbits may have been detected through targeted follow-up rather than blind searches. {In addition, the presence of HJs and WJs may introduce additional correlations with inner small planets, which could complicate the interpretation of the SE--CJ relation and bias our inference.} \item The host star has TESS SPOC light curves {\citep{Jenkis:2016}}, and there are no bright ($\Delta m_G<5$\,mag) contaminants within the TESS aperture according to Gaia DR3 \citep{Gaia_cal:2023}.
 The existence of such nearby bright stars would complicate the validation of any potential transit signals. \end{enumerate} Our sample does not include several systems known to host both transiting SEs and CJs, most notably 55 Cancri and HD 191939.
 The 55 Cancri system has a stellar companion and hosts a warm Jupiter with an orbital period of $14$~days \citep{Butler:1997}.
 HD 191939 is excluded because its cold Jupiter was discovered only after the discovery of the inner transiting planets, and it also hosts a warm Jupiter with an orbital period of $102$~days \citep{Badenas:2020, Lubin:2022}.